espressif/esp-hosted/docs/Getting_started.md

 python test.py
 ```

-Go to `host/host_control/` folder and run `./rpi_init.sh` to compile and insert ESP32 host driver on rpi.
-This script also creates `/dev/esps0` which is used as a WLAN/BT/BLE control interface.
+Go to `host/host_control/` folder and run `./rpi_init.sh` to compile and insert host driver on Raspberry-Pi.
+This script also creates `/dev/esps0` which is used as a WLAN control interface.

 There are six python scripts for station connect to AP, station disconnect from AP ,start softAP, stop softAP, scan available APs and list stations connected to softAP.

-1. `station_connect.py` is a python script which configures ESP32 in `station mode`, connects rpi to external AP with credentials the user has provided.
+1. `station_connect.py` is a python script which configures ESP32 in `station mode`, connects Raspberry-Pi to external AP with credentials the user has provided.
 Also it ups the station interface and runs DHCP client.
 User should provide parameters like ssid, password, mac address of AP(Its optional parameter).

 ```
 ex. python station_connect.py 'xyz' 'xyz123456' --bssid='e5:6c:67:3c:cf:65'